cveda/cveda_databank/README.rst

   Generate PSC1 and PSC2 subject identifiers.

 ``psytools``
-  Download Psytools data as CSV and JSON files from Delosis servers ssqd sqdq qsd qsd qs.
+  Download Psytools data as CSV and JSON files from Delosis servers.

   Anonymize by removing identifying data and converting PSC1 to PSC2.